atomisticnet/mlse2020-workshop/README.md

 - `O.fingerprint.stp` and `Ti.fingerprint.stp`: Descriptor definitions
   for the atomic species O and Ti.
-For both species relatively small descriptor sizes with a radial expansion order of 16 and an angular order of 4 are used.
+For both species relatively small descriptor sizes with a radial expansion order of 16 and an angular order of 4 are used for set001 and set002.
+Another set (set003) uses different order of expansions: radial 22 and angular 6.

 02-train
 --------

 Training examples using the *training set* files generated in the previous step (not included because of the file size).
-The results of two training runs are shown in the subdirectories `set001` and `set002`.
+The results of three training runs with different neural network sizes are shown in the subdirectories `set001`, `set002`, and `set003`.

 - `train.in`: Input file for `train.x`
 - `get-energies`: Subdirectory demonstrating how to write out the